 If you don't have the funds to pay the filing fee now but you'll have money later, you can ask the court to allow you to pay it in installments.
 To do so, you'll complete the Application for Individuals to Pay the Filing Fee in Installments (Form 103A) and request to pay the fee in up to four payments within 120 days of your bankruptcy filing date.

 If you don't have the funds to pay the fee—even down the road—you'll qualify for a fee waiver if:

 The fee waiver income limits are based on the official poverty guidelines last published by the U.S. Department of Health and Human Services (DHHS).
-You can find the bankruptcy fee waiver income limits on the U.S. Court’s website at www.uscourts.gov.
-Click on “Bankruptcy,” “Bankruptcy Resources,” and “Poverty Guidelines.”
+Even if you're within the poverty guidelines, you'll still have to state under penalty of perjury that you can't pay the fee in installments.

-In order to complete the Application for Fee Waiver, you must provide information about your family size, combined family income, monthly expenses, cash on hand, bank accounts, personal property, and real estate.
+To complete the Application to Have the Chapter 7 Filing Fee Waived (Form 103B), you must provide information about your family size, combined family income, monthly expenses, cash on hand, bank accounts, personal property, and real estate.

 You must also provide information about:

 The form also allows you to provide any other information that helps explain why you cannot pay the fee upfront or in installments.

 The court can order one of the following things: